 Sure, but how do you actually do that?

-Start by taking a step back and analyzing the cause.
+Start by taking a step back and objectively analyzing the causes of voluntary turnover.
 Understanding why top performers quit is the first step in preventing yours from leaving for greener pastures.
 Luckily, you don't have to make these mistakes yourself to learn from them.
 Plenty of others already have.

-Here are six reasons top performers quit, and some steps you can take today to keep them on the team:
+Here are 20 reasons top performers quit, and some steps you can take today to keep them on the team:

 Do you know what your top performers expect?
 The SAP / Oxford Economics study found that employees value competitive compensation, merit-based rewards, retirement plans, training, flexible work locations and schedules, vacation time, family benefits, education, and personal recognition from higher ups.